 Seventh Stop: Kelowna, B.C.

 By this point, you'll have already seen some incredible scenery.
 But the best has been saved for last, and the final stretch through British Columbia will blow you away.
 The shortest route along the Trans-Canada Highway is incredibly scenic through the towns of Golden and Revelstoke—home to two of Canada's best ski resorts—and perfect places to stop for lunch and photos.

-Though you deserve to put up your feet after the big drive, that's the last thing you'll want to do in Vancouver, where the people are always on the move, either kayaking, jogging the seawall, climbing the Grouse Grind or any number of other ways to enjoy the city.
+Though you deserve to put up your feet after the big drive, that's the last thing you'll want to do in Vancouver, where the people are always on the move, either kayaking, jogging the seawall, climbing the Grouse Grind, or any number of other ways to enjoy the city.
 You won't be at a loss for things to do in one of North America's trendiest cities.